bagdenatasha2001/Motor_Vehicle_Thefts_Analysis/README.md

 - [**DATASET LINK**](https://mavenanalytics.io/data-playground?order=date_added%2Cdesc&search=motor)

-## Key Insights:
-- The dataset indicates that a total of 4,553 vehicles were reported stolen.
-- The average age of the vehicles stolen is 23 years.
-- The dataset reveals a sharp increase in vehicle thefts after March 2022.
-- The data indicates that over 95% of stolen vehicles are classified as standard vehicles.
-- The Oakland region has the highest number of vehicle theft incidents compared to other regions.
-- The Oakland region also has a large population, and the data shows that theft incidences are higher in more densely populated regions.
-- The station wagon vehicle type is the most frequently targeted for theft.
-- Monday experiences the highest number of vehicle theft incidents compared to other days of the week.

 ## Project Objectives:

  The primary objective of the Motor Vehicle Theft Analysis Dashboard is to provide comprehensive insights into the patterns and trends of motor vehicle thefts in New Zealand.